 The project on the Rangá rivers is unique as the rivers did not produce salmon naturally to any extent prior to the start of the project.
 The project thus represents a minor ranching project, where the returning salmon are exclusively harvested by angling.
-All the smolts are released from release ponds, which improves return rates and controls to some extent the fishing beats as the returning salmon tend to congregate close to the release site.
+All the smolts are released from release ponds, which improve return rates and control to some extent the fishing beats as the returning salmon tend to congregate close to the release site.

 Figure 6.
-Smolt releases and the resulting salmon catches in the Rangá rivers ́ enhancement program.
+Smolt releases and the resulting salmon catches in the Rangá rivers' enhancement program.

+3.6.1.
 Current provisions and management measures:

-- A five year enhancement plan must be presented and approved. - A local stock must be used in salmon and trout rivers. - Exceptions can be granted in streams with small stocks. - Use of ranching stock in such streams is subject to a special exemption. - Release of catchable salmon or trout ("put and take") into natural rivers or lakes is prohibitted. - An exception can be granted for such releases after an environmental impact evaluation.
+a) A five year enhancement plan must be presented and approved.

+b) A local stock must be used in salmon and trout rivers.

+c) Exceptions can be granted in streams with small stocks.

+d) Use of a ranching stock in such streams is subject to a special exemption.

+e) Release of catchable salmon or trout ("put and take") into natural rivers or lakes is prohibitted.

-IV.
-A five year management plan
+f) An exception can be granted for such releases after an environmental impact evaluation.

+4. A Five Year Management Plan (2008-2012)

 This section presents the future vision of Icelandic management authorities with respect to future progress in the management of Atlantic salmon, protection of its habitat, the management of Atlantic salmon aquaculture and issues related to introductions and transfers of Atlantic salmon.
-The current state of these issues has already been presented in section III and thus mostly new aspects will be discussed in this section.
+The current state of these issues has already been presented in section 3 and thus mostly future aspects will be discussed in this section.
 It should be pointed out that in the instances where current management measures seem to be satisfactory there may not be a need for any further measures in a five year plan.
 Such a plan must also be kept within a realistic frame both with respect to ways and means.
 The scientific advice on which management is based must also be sound and up to date.